1. English

 Altitude Sickness

-Altitude sickness (AMS) can be a serious concern when exerting oneself at high altitudes.
+Altitude sickness (AMS) can be a serious concern when exerting yourself at high altitudes.
 It affects approximately 20% of people at 8,000 feet and 40% of people at 10,000 feet.
 Given that elevations on the Choquequirao trek reach as high as 10,100 ft, it is highly likely that some form of altitude sickness may be experienced.
 To mitigate its effects, proper acclimatization, taking one’s time on the trail, and implementing preventive measures are crucial.

 Recommendations for combating acute mountain sickness include acclimatizing in the Andes for 48-72 hours, consuming a light and high-calorie diet, staying hydrated, avoiding smoking and alcohol, pacing oneself on the hike, and taking breaks as needed.
-It may also be advisable to consult a healthcare provider for anti-altitude sickness medication.
-Additionally, chewing coca leaves, drinking coca tea, or consuming coca candies, which are traditional remedies in the Andean region, can help alleviate AMS symptoms.

 History